magespecialist/m2-MSP_CodeMonkey/README.md

 Quick and dirty:

-> php bin/magento codemonkey:crud:create My_Module Myentity mydatabasetable
+> php bin/magento codemonkey:crud My_Module Myentity mydatabasetable

 In the previous example, CodeMonkey will read `My_Module` configuration and `mydatabasetable` table **from your DB** and will create model triads, interfaces and `di.xml` entries according to your configuration.